Andrews2017/KINNEWS-and-KIRNEWS-Corpus/README.md

 ## Data
 ### Download the datasets
-- The raw and cleaned versions of KINNEWS can be downloaded from [here](https://drive.google.com/drive/u/0/folders/1zxn0hgrOLlUsK5V0c7l71eAj1t2jiyox)
+- The raw and cleaned versions of KINNEWS can be downloaded from [here](https://drive.google.com/drive/u/0/folders/1zxn0hgrOLlUsK5V0c7l71eAj1t2jiyox) (21,268 articles, 14 classes, 45.07MB(raw) and 38.85MB(cleaned))
-- The raw and cleaned versions of KIRNEWS can be downloaded from [here](https://drive.google.com/drive/u/0/folders/1WNA5e_VRb4Jifgbvfvq4eCrQSDyd5Z_g)
+- The raw and cleaned versions of KIRNEWS can be downloaded from [here](https://drive.google.com/drive/u/0/folders/1WNA5e_VRb4Jifgbvfvq4eCrQSDyd5Z_g) (4,612 articles, 12 classes, 9.31MB(raw) and 7.77MB(cleaned))

 ### Datasets description
 Each dataset is in camma-separated-value (csv) format, with columns that are described bellow: